This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 Tourists often overlook Houston's street art, but it is truly outstanding.
 You can find installations by some of the top names in street art throughout the US and worldwide, including COPE2 and Houston's Gonzo247.
 The art is constantly changing, so you never know what you'll find around the next corner.

-As you drive around the city, you'll find colourful murals adorning the walls of various establishments.
+As you drive around the city, you'll find colorful murals adorning the walls of various establishments.
 The unofficial curator of Houston's street art is the most amazing and charismatic artist known as Gonzo247.
 His vibrant and ever-changing murals are well worth taking the time to see.

 His giant "Houston is Inspired" mural at the corner of Travis and Preston Streets is an iconic landmark, and his smaller "Houston" mural at Leeland and St. Emanuel Streets is just as impressive.